sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 ```
 This will not work, as the PORT table will complain that the port `Ethernet2` is still in use by a `VLAN_MEMBER`.

-Since this problem can be solved by many ways, and it needs to verified throughouly, let's abstract it to a a contract which will be implemented later.
+Since this problem can be solved by many ways, and it needs to verified thoroughly, let's abstract it to a a contract which will be implemented later.

 The contract would be:
 ```python